The Best Friend You Will Ever Have:

 At first, I thought that was ridiculous.
 Why would I ever ask God what kind of pizza he likes?
 God doesn’t care about pizza.
 God has no time for pizza.
 But then I realized, who the heck am I to say that God doesn’t care about pizza?
 Maybe he does.

 Of course, He doesn’t need food to exist like we do, but who’s to say He doesn’t like it?
 God orchestrated the very events that brought everything into being, including pizza.
 God assembled every complexity of our anatomy, including the taste buds that allow us to enjoy every flavor and texture of the things we eat (Psalm 139:13).

-That conversation with Bobby taught me something pretty important.
+That conversation with my friend taught me something pretty important.
 I learned that day to try not to assume anything about God’s personality and His love for us.

 The Character of God:

 We can discover through a faith-driven understanding of the Trinity that God is a relational being; he has preferences, and he has more of a personality than you and I. Our reason for being is not because He needs us, but because He loves us.
 He wants us to love Him and to bring Him glory.

 When we discover the character and wonder of God we begin to fall in love with Him.
 When we truly love God other things begin to naturally occur.
 We see a shift in the relationship we have with ourselves as well as the relationship we have with others.

 Seeing Yourself the Way God Sees You: